+Table of Contents

-- About
+• About

 - Assessment Date

-- External Building ID

 - Building Shape

 - Year Built, Stories, Bedrooms, Floor Height, and Floor Area

 - House Orientation

 - Infiltration

-- Blower Door Test
+Blower Door Test

-- Air Sealing Present
+Air Sealing Present

 - Comments

 3.3.1 Assessment Date

 HEScore requires an assessment date.
 If a date is stored in the element Building/ProjectStatus/Date, that date is used.
 If not, the current date is used.